szaghi/DCS/README.md

 ## Goals

-DCS is a didactic code aimed at presenting a practical implementation of some simple numerical methods for solving 2D Navier-Stokes equations.
+DCS is a didactic code aimed at presenting a practical implementation of some simple numerical methods for solving 2D incompressible Navier-Stokes equations.
 It constitutes supplementary educational material of other scientific disclosure efforts.

 ## Copyrights

 DCS is an open source project, it is distributed under the [GPL v3](http://www.gnu.org/licenses/gpl-3.0.html).
 Anyone is interest to use, to develop or to contribute to DCS is welcome.

 ## Documentation

+The presented approach is taken from [E. Erturk, T. C. Corke andC.
+Gökçöl](http://onlinelibrary.wiley.com/doi/10.1002/fld.953/abstract).

 Detailed documentation of the Application Program Interface (API) can be found on the [GitHub pages](http://szaghi.github.com/DCS/index.html) of the project.
 In what follows a brief guide is reported.